Skip to Content

 Who should I dive with, and how much will it cost

 Enriched Air Nitrox is often similarly priced to air, so consider getting your Nitrox certification to get the most out of your bottom time and feel less tired if you’re completing multiple dives.
-You will need to rent a truck to get from site to site, which can cost anywhere between $40-60 per day.

-Guided shore dives are $45-60 per person per dive, whilst two-tank boat trips are around $100.
-Bonaire is also a perfect place for new divers to get certified, and a PADI Open Water course will cost between $375-500 depending on the dive school.
+Guided shore dives are $50-60 per person per dive, whilst two-tank boat trips are around $130.
+Bonaire is also a perfect place for new divers to get certified, and a PADI Open Water course will cost between $450-550 depending on the dive school.

-If you’re lucky enough to have a group of dive pals travelling with you, you may be surprised by the affordability of luxury, high-end villas through Airbnb and Booking.com.
+If you’re lucky enough to have a group of dive pals travelling with you, you may be surprised by the affordability of luxury, high-end villas.
 Most of these are located on the west coast close to many dive sites and near to Kralendijk.
-Shop around and shop early for the best deals; we’ve found Instagram-worthy villas available in the summer months for as little as $40 per person per night (based on 8 people sharing).

-What to pack to dive in Bonaire
+What to Pack to Dive in Bonaire

 Dive Guide Bonaire Book